-The Hazon Seal of Sustainability is a 12-month program designed to support organizations and communities working to create a healthier, more equitable, and more sustainable world for all.
-We do this by linking Jewish values to substantive action toward sustainability and climate-centered goals.
-As a member, you will receive necessary resources, guidance and tools to assist your organization in meeting their sustainability goals.
+The Hazon Seal of Sustainability is a 1-year program supporting organizations and communities working to create a healthier, more equitable, and more sustainable world for all.
+We do this by linking Jewish values to substantive action toward sustainability goals.

 Jewish Youth Climate Movement

-The Jewish Youth Climate Movement is dedicated to mitigating climate change by empowering teens, mobilizing communities, and taking action.
+The Jewish Youth Climate Movement (JYCM) was founded by Hazon in 2020, and is dedicated to mitigating climate change by empowering teens, mobilizing communities, and taking action.
 JYCM believes in using Jewish values as a motivation to create a more equitable and sustainable world for all.
-This is a movement for teens, by teens and all are welcome.

-Isabella Freedman is Hazon’s retreat center located in Falls Village, CT.
-Throughout the year, Isabella Freedman offers Jewish holiday experiences, workshops, festivals, farm vacations, retreats, yoga classes, prayer services, and farm-to-table kosher meals.
+Isabella Freedman is Hazon’s retreat center located in Falls Village, CT, with Jewish holiday experiences, workshops, festivals, farm vacations, retreats, yoga classes, prayer services, and farm-to-table kosher meals.
 They also have a store stocked with a unique collection of books, music, Judaica, and their own homemade pickles, cheeses, and jams.

-Hazon Detroit is our Lab for Sustainability.
-Operating on the ground in the metro-Detroit area we are tasked with providing a link from the city to the suburbs through innovative earth-based, sustainable Jewish programming.
-Whether creating local lulavim, feeding hundreds of thousands through food rescue efforts, or running the Hazon Michigan Jewish Food Festival for 10,000+ people annually, Hazon Detroit is a remarkable example of what it means when community centers around thoughtful, sustainable action.
+Hazon Detroit is our Lab for Sustainability in metro-Detroit, providing a link from the city to the suburbs through innovative earth-based, sustainable Jewish programming – a remarkable example of what it means when community centers around thoughtful, sustainable action.

-In this podcast series from Hazon, we explore the interdependent ecosystem of people and organizations shaping the world of Jewish Outdoor, Food, Farming & Environmental Education today.
-Our podcast, Joffice Space includes a diverse range of topics from food and farming to in-depth interviews with several leading Jewish minds of our time.
+Joffice Space is a podcast series from Hazon, where we explore the interdependent ecosystem of people and organizations shaping the world of Jewish Outdoor, Food, Farming & Environmental Education (JOFEE) today.

 The Hazon Education Library

 Our Educational Library provides curricula, sourcebooks, and other educational resources from and for the field of Jewish Outdoor, Food, Farming & Environmental Education.
-All our materials are available for free download and most are available for use and adaptation under creative commons license.
+Download all for free, with most available for use and adaptation under creative commons license.

 Your gift supports our work to create healthier and more sustainable communities in the Jewish world and beyond.
 We engage organizations and individuals through our programs and are leaders in the growing JOFEE movement (Jewish, Outdoor, Food, Farming & Environmental Education).Donate Today